EigenFunction271/TalkNiaBasic/README.md

              }]
            }
            ```
-        5. Copy the "id" value (including the minus sign if present)
+        5. Copy the "id" value (including the minus sign)
         6. Add this ID to `TELEGRAM_GROUP_ID` in `.env`

-      - Alternative method (if getUpdates shows no results):
+      - Method 2 (using IDBot):
-        1. Add @RawDataBot to your group
+        1. Add [@username_to_id_bot](https://t.me/username_to_id_bot) to your group
-        2. The bot will automatically send a message with group info
+        2. The bot will show the group ID when added
-        3. Look for "Chat ID" in the message
-        4. Copy the ID (including the minus sign)
+        3. Copy the ID (including the minus sign)
-        5. Remove @RawDataBot from your group
+        4. Remove the bot from your group
-        6. Add this ID to `TELEGRAM_GROUP_ID` in `.env`
+        5. Add this ID to `TELEGRAM_GROUP_ID` in `.env`

       Note: If getUpdates shows no data:
-      - Make sure you sent a message AFTER adding the bot
+      - Make sure you sent a message AFTER adding your bot
-      - Try removing and re-adding the bot to the group
+      - Try removing and re-adding your bot to the group
+      - Make sure you disabled Privacy Mode (see step 2)
-      - Try the alternative method with @RawDataBot
+      - Try Method 2 with the ID bot

 ## Running the Bot